• Brain atlas sensitivity

 MCXLAB is a toolbox for MATLAB and GNU Octave to enable streamlined MCX simulations in these platforms.

-The core functionalities of the MCXLAB toolbox is provided by a MATLAB function mcxlab.m and
+The core functionalities of the MCXLAB toolbox are provided by a MATLAB function mcxlab.m and

 the mcx.mex* mex file.
-The mcxlab.m script provides pre-/post-processing of MCX data, and mcx.mex
+The mcxlab.m script provides pre-/post-processing of MCX data, and the mcx.mex

 file executes the actual GPU-based simulations.